 - How to get information, advice and support

-The Local Authority should also tell you about the resources available to meet the child/young persons needs within school or early years settings.
+The Local Authority should also tell you about the resources available to meet the child/YP’s needs within school or early years settings.

 What happens next if the Local Authority decide to issue an EHCP?

 If the Local Authority decides an EHCP is necessary they must issue one.
-A parent or young person has the right to request a personal budget at this stage.
-For more information on personal budgets read our booklet ’Personal budgets’ available on our website also visit Norfolk’s Local Offer.
+A parent or YP has the right to request a personal budget at this stage.
+For more information on personal budgets read our booklet ’Personal budgets’ available on our website.

 The Local Authority must write a draft EHCP and send it to you with copies of the reports so that you can read it all.
-It is the information that the plan has been written from.
+These reports contain the information that the plan has been written from.
 Make sure you keep all the paperwork which arrives with the draft plan as you may need it later.

-You should check that everything you think is important has been included and that you agree with the needs of the child or young person, outcomes and the proposed provision.
-See our other EHCP booklets.
+You should check that everything you think is important has been included and that you agree with the needs of the child/YP, outcomes and the proposed provision.
+See our booklet Reading and Understanding an EHCP.

-The draft EHCP must not name the school or type of provision as the plan should be written based on the child/young persons needs not on what a certain school or type of school can provide.
+The draft EHCP must not name the school or type of provision as the plan should be written based on the child/YP’s needs not on what a certain school or type of school can provide.

-- Say which school /establishment you would like the child/young person to go to
+- Say which school/establishment you would like the child/YP to go to

 - Make comments